alwaysamer/grom/README.md

 # pushing changes to your repo
 grom push <commit_message>

-# pullung changes from remote
+# pulling changes from remote
 grom pull
 ```